-To cancel your enrollment with Bryan University, the student must mail or deliver signed and dated written notification to a Bryan University school official.
+To cancel your enrollment with Bryan University, the student must provide written notification to a Bryan University school official.
 If it is mailed, such notice is effective as of the date the school official receives the notification, if properly addressed with proper postage.